jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 18) The /proc filesystem provides you what?  (choose all that apply)
 a) Provides you a file based interface to the processes that are running on your system
-b) It can be regarded as a control and information centre for the kernel
+b) It can be regarded as a control and information center for the kernel
 c) Shows up to the second process usage--updated in real time
 d) Is a replacement for the top command